Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Introduction

 \section{Introduction}

 The polygonal vortex phenomenon refers to the phenomenon that the free surface of a partially filled cylindrical container with a rotating plane near the bottom appears a polygonal shape with the rotation of the plane.
-This phenomenon could be divided into dry polygon and wet polygon by whether there is water or not in the core region uppon the bottom plane.
+This phenomenon could be divided into dry polygon and wet polygon by whether there is water or not in the core region upon the bottom plane.
 With the varying initial height of the liquid and rotating frequency, these two different forms of polygon vortex could be seen separately.

-Polygon-like free surface formation was first reported by Vatistas(1990) \cite{VatistasFirstExperiment}.In that paper, the researchers reported a periodic sloshing phenomena with the polygon formation.
+The polygon-like free surface formation was first reported by Vatistas(1990) \cite{VatistasFirstExperiment}.In that paper, the researchers reported periodic sloshing phenomena with the polygon formation.
 After this qualitative experiment, Some more detailed and quantitative experiments also were carried out with other collaborators \cite{Vatistas2Experiment}\cite{Vatistas3Experiment}\cite{ExperimentalResearch}.
-Furthermore, some experimental research even broadened the boundary of this phenomenon in extrmely huge scale and non-viscosity system\cite{hugescale1}\cite{hugescale2}\cite{hugescale3}.
+Furthermore, some experimental research even broadened the boundary of this phenomenon in extremely huge scale and non-viscosity system\cite{hugescale1}\cite{hugescale2}\cite{hugescale3}.

-On the other hand, some theoretical researches also be carried out by other groups.
-One of this works named Point Vortex model, which inheriting the work of Lord Kelvin \cite{PointVortexPromotion}\cite{VatistasLinearStability}.
-However, some researchers doubt the strong assumption and limitations of this model in the futher development\cite{VatistasViscosityNOSENSE}.
-Another candidate is Wave Resonance model which is regarded as the most successful model of the this field nowadays, first developed by Tophøj(2013)\cite{Topj:firstModelDevelop}.
+On the other hand, some theoretical research also is carried out by other groups.
+One of these works is named the Point Vortex model, which inherits the work of Lord Kelvin \cite{PointVortexPromotion}\cite{VatistasLinearStability}.
+However, some researchers doubt the strong assumption and limitations of this model in the further development\cite{VatistasViscosityNOSENSE}.
+Another candidate is the Wave Resonance model which is regarded as the most successful model in this field nowadays, first developed by Tophøj(2013)\cite{Topj:firstModelDevelop}.
 After that, J Mougel went further and solved the sloshing and switching problem during the evolution process within the framework of this model\cite{SloshingProblemMogoul}.
-Then, they promote this model even further to solve the global stability problem in a common parameter space.\cite{GlobalStabilityMogoulBohr}
+Then, they promote this model even further to solve the global stability problem in common parameter space.\cite{GlobalStabilityMogoulBohr}